-Tesla’s vision statement is “to create the most compelling car company of the 21st century by driving the world’s transition to electric vehicles.”
-This corporate vision emphasizes the company’s focus on renewable energy.
-Specifically, the corporation addresses the electric vehicle market as a major avenue for facilitating growth of the global renewable energy market.
-The following components are significant in Tesla Inc.’s vision statement:
+Tesla’s corporate vision is “to create the most compelling car company of the 21st century by driving the world’s transition to electric vehicles.”
+This vision statement emphasizes the company’s focus on sustainable applications in transportation.
+The following points are in Tesla’s corporate vision statement:

 - Car company

 - 21st Century